Muscovy duck: Reproduction

-Feral bird
+Feral birds

+In feral birds with domesticated ancestry, the amount of white on the neck and head is variable, as well as the bill, which can be yellow, pink, black, or any mixture of these colours.
+It may have white patches or bars on the wings, which become more noticeable during flight.
+Both sexes have small red wattles around the bill, those of the male being larger and more brightly colored, and often considerably larger in feral birds.

 Feral Muscovy ducks can breed near urban and suburban lakes and on farms, nesting in tree cavities or on the ground, under shrubs in yards, on apartment balconies, or under roof overhangs.
 Some feral populations, such as that in southern Florida, have a reputation of becoming pests on occasion.
 At night they often sleep at water, if there is a water source available, to flee quickly from predators if awakened.
 Small populations of Muscovy ducks can also be found in Ely, Cambridgeshire, Calstock, Cornwall, and Lincoln, Lincolnshire, U.K. Muscovy ducks have also been spotted in the Walsall Arboretum.
-There has been a small population in the Pavilion Gardens public park in Buxton, Derbyshire for many years.
+There has been a small population in the Pavilion Gardens public park in Buxton, Derbyshire, for many years.

-In the U.S., Muscovy ducks are considered an invasive species.
+In the United States, Muscovy ducks are considered a non-native species, outside of Hidalgo, Starr and Zapata Counties in southernmost Texas, where they are considered indigenous.
 An owner may raise them for food production only (not for hunting).
-Similarly, if the ducks have no owner, 50CFR Part 21 (Migratory Bird Permits) allows the removal or destruction of the ducks, their eggs and their nests anywhere in the United States outside of Hidalgo, Starr and Zapata Counties in Texas, where they are considered indigenous.
+Similarly, if the ducks have no owner, 50CFR Part 21 (Migratory Bird Permits) allows the removal or destruction of the ducks, their eggs and their nests anywhere in the United States.
 The population in southern Florida is considered, with numbers in the several thousands, to be established enough to be considered "countable" for bird watchers.

 Legal methods to restrict breeding include not feeding these ducks, deterring them with noise or chasing them away.

-Although legislation passed in the U.S. prohibiting trade of Muscovy ducks, Fish and Wildlife Services intend to revise the regulations.
+Although legislation passed in the United States prohibiting trade of Muscovy ducks, the Fish and Wildlife Services intend to revise the regulations.
 They are not currently implementing them, though release of Muscovy ducks to the wild outside their natural range is prohibited.